 - filing instructions comprising applicant's and inventor's names, addresses and citizenships;

-- a filing number and a date of priority application or a PCT application;
+- a filing number and a date of a priority application or a PCT application;

 - a specification with claims, abstract and drawings;